ultravideo/video-stitcher/README.md

 - int skip_frames: Amount frames to skip from start of all video streams
 - int offsets: Amount frames to skip from start of each video stream individually.
 (Use calibrate.py to get required offsets)
 - bool wrapAround: If true input streams wrap around 360 degrees
-- bool recalibrate: If true recalibrate the stitch periodically (Currently not used)
+- bool recalibrate: If true recalibrate the CPW mesh periodically.
 - bool enable_local: If true enable content preserving warping
 - bool save_video: If true save the stitched video to a file
 - bool use_stream: If true use network streams as input.
 If false use video streams